Income Tax Guide 2025 - Income Tax Basic Concepts

 Income Tax benefits would be available as per the prevailing income tax laws, subject to fulfilment of conditions stipulated therein.
 Income Tax laws are subject to change from time to time.

-Edelweiss Life Insurance Ltd. does not assume responsibility on tax implications mentioned anywhere in this document.
+Edelweiss Life Insurance Company Limited does not assume responsibility on tax implications mentioned anywhere in this document.
 Please consult your own tax consultant to know the tax benefits available to you.
-While every attempt has been made to provide the latest data included in this document at the time of its release, Edelweiss Life Insurance Ltd. is not responsible for any form of damages (including, but not restricted to, errors and omissions) connected with this content.
+While every attempt has been made to provide the latest data included in this document at the time of its release, Edelweiss Life Insurance Company Limited is not responsible for any form of damages (including, but not restricted to, errors and omissions) connected with this content.

 Source of Information: